ArtifactDB/Bioc-HDF5-policy/README.md

 ### For strings

-This attribute should be a scalar of the same exact datatype as the dataset.
+This attribute should be a scalar of the same datatype class as the dataset.
 All values in the dataset with the same sequence of bytes (as defined by, e.g., `strcmp`) as the placeholder value should be treated as missing.